chiubaca/react-advanced-lightning-talk/presentation/slides.md

 </div>

 <!--
-React 19 was released nearly a year ago now with some really useful new APIs, but i dont see devs reaching for them.
+React 19 was released nearly a year ago now with some really useful new APIs, but I don't see devs reaching for them.

 So here are some newish APIs which I think you should consider trying, if you are not already.
 And if you are, I hope you still learn something new!?
 -->